aces/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/04 - Subprojects.md

 # Subprojects

 ## Overview
+**Subprojects** are defined in the front-end by the Configuration module, and are stored in the `subproject` table of the database.
-The **Subproject** plays an important role in determining the instrument battery that will be assigned to a candidate at a timepoint. **Subprojects** are defined in the `subproject` table of the database.
+The **Subproject** plays an important role in determining the instrument battery that will be assigned to a candidate at a timepoint.
+The subproject can be used as a variable when determining which instruments are populated -- this allows for subproject-specific batteries to be defined in the `test_battery` table.

 ## Adding Subproject Options